AheadAlot/CISC-486-Group-14-Project/README.md

 <div align="center">

-# The Long Path
+# Castle Champions
 ### CISC 486
 #### Group 14

 </div>

 ## Overview
-The Long Path is a 3D tower defense game.
+Castle Champions is a 3D tower defense and action game.
 You play as a member of the town guard.
-You can place different defense towers on the only path towards the town to stop monsters from reaching the town, and can also fight the monsters by yourself.
+You can place different defense defensive structures on the only path towards the town to stop monsters from reaching the town, and can also fight the monsters by yourself.
 In multiplayer, everyone can join your session to build defenses and fight against monsters on the path.

 ## Game Type